 Toggle switches open or close a circuit.
 In other words, they turn a signal on or off.
 They can be used for all types of guitar modifications, including series/parallel wiring, phase reversal, and coil cutting.
-The mini toggle switches we will be using in this book are DPDT (double pole, double throw) switches.
+The mini toggle switches that we will focus on in this book are DPDT (double pole, double throw) switches.
 Since they have 2 poles, they have two separate channels that are not connected to each other, unless you add a jumper wire.

-This 2-way mini toggle switch is an on/on DPDT (double pole, double throw) switch, and you can purchase them online for cheap.
+The 2 way mini toggle switch below is an on/on DPDT (double pole, double throw) switch, and you can purchase them online for a few bucks.
 This switch is an on-on switch, meaning it turns one side on, or the other side on.
-So when one signal is turned on, the other signal is turned off.
-It has six lugs, 3 on each pole.
+So when one pickup is turned on, the other pickup is turned off.
+It has six lugs, 3 on the top, and 3 on the bottom.
 The lugs that are hot, or "on", are colored in blue or green.
-The lugs that are off are colored in grey.
 Each color represents a different pole.
-If you are reading the hardcopy version of this book, be sure to check out the chapter on downloading the color ebook version.
+The grey lugs are off.

 There are a few other types of 3-way mini toggle switches that can be useful in guitar wiring.
-One is an on/off/on DPDT center-off switch.
-It is the same as the on-on mini toggle switch, with an additional stop in between the left and right setting.
+Below is an on/off/on DPDT center-off switch.
+It is the same as the on-on mini toggle switch with an additional stop in between the left and right settings.
 The middle position cuts the power.
 So it is an on-off-on switch.
 Here is what it looks like.

-The next 3 -way mini toggle switch is an on/on/on DPDT center-on switch.
-It is used for series/parallel switching, coil cutting, and phase reversing.
+The next 3-way mini toggle switch is an on/on/on DPDT center-on switch.
+It is used for series/parallel switching, coil cutting, and phase reversal.
 It turns on the top left lugs and bottom right lugs while in the middle position.